sandy-lee29/patrol-optimization/README.md

-# Berkeley Police Department Sector Optimization 👉 [Streamlit Dashboard](https://app-patrol-optimization-dashboard.streamlit.app/)
+# Berkeley Police Department Sector Optimization

 This project optimizes patrol sector boundaries for the Berkeley Police Department by balancing workload (NPPS) across sectors and snapping boundaries to street centerlines.